AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Constructors are available to both class record and simple records.

 Record, tagged records and class records can declare constructors.
-The constructor needs to be a procedure of the name of the object, taking an in out or access reference to the object.
+The constructor needs to be a procedure of the name of the type, taking an in out or access reference to the object.

 .. code-block:: ada